UnpracticalCode/noahmajors/README.md

 Full-Time Student and Programming Freelancer
 --------------------------------------------

 I have been developing programs over a vast array of languages for 8 years, primarily python when available.
-I have a strong suite for exploiting games, engineering cheats, and finding numerous backdoors.
+I have a strong suite for exploiting games, engineering cheats, making malware,and finding numerous backdoors.

 * 🌍  I'm based in Idaho
 * 🧠  I'm learning how to effectively view source code on multiple different programs